jpmckinney/tf-idf-similarity/README.md

 The default tf*idf formula follows the [Lucene Conceptual Scoring Formula](http://lucene.apache.org/core/4_0_0-BETA/core/org/apache/lucene/search/similarities/TFIDFSimilarity.html).

+## Why?

+The [treat](https://github.com/louismullie/treat), [tf-idf](https://github.com/reddavis/TF-IDF), [similarity](https://github.com/bbcrd/Similarity) and [rsimilarity](https://github.com/josephwilk/rsemantic) gems normalize the frequency of a term in a document to the number of terms in that document (which, as far as I can tell, never occurs in the academic literature) and have no normalization component. [vss](https://github.com/mkdynamic/vss) uses plain term and document frequencies, with no damping or normalization.

 ## Reference

 * [G. Salton and C. Buckley.
 "Term Weighting Approaches in Automatic Text Retrieval.""
 Technical Report.
 Cornell University, Ithaca, NY, USA.
 1987.](http://www.cs.odu.edu/~jbollen/IR04/readings/article1-29-03.pdf)